rcvd/Tana-CSS-Snippets/README.md

 - Custom Formats: Tags for h1-h3 headings and quotes
 - Hide Topbar: Hides the topbar (handle with care)
 - Main Width Limit: Limiting the main content width to 800px to improve the readability
+- Strikethrough Done: Strikes a todo once you finished it
 - Tag Colors (Dark Mode): Custom tag colors for dark mode

 ## If you want to support my work